jeremytammik/tbc/a/1937_get_started.md

 Still, people keep running into problems anyway.

-A colleague hit another unexpected obstable last week:
+A colleague hit another unexpected obstacle last week:

 **Question:** I dived into the Getting Started with Revit platform API, following the DevTV tutorial by Augusto Goncalves.
 None of my commands appear on the Revit UI &gt; Add Ins &gt; external commands.